Amador Estates — tract homes in Pleasanton (1964)

 In short, location still wins—just as it did in 1964.

-Legacy of light
+Legacy of Amador Estates

 Amador Estates may not be flashy.
 Its homes were modest, its streets quiet.
 But for those first families—drawn by sunshine, happiness, and the promise of something better—it was everything.